-- Roast in the oven for 20 to 25 minutes, tossing the vegetables halfway through, and adding 5 torn slices of prosciutto to the tray, and freshly ground black pepper before returning to the oven.
-Once everything is tender and roasted, remove from the oven, squeeze fresh lemon juice over top.
+- Roast in the oven for 20 to 25 minutes; halfway through, toss the vegetables, add freshly ground black pepper and 5 torn slices of prosciutto to the tray before returning to the oven.
+Once everything is tender and roasted, remove from the oven and squeeze fresh lemon juice over top.
 Let cool at least 10 minutes on a countertop, tossing everything gently to release steam and heat.

 - In a large bowl, gently toss the torn kale and cooled roasted veggies with the crumbled goat cheese.